 Dentures can last up to five years or longer if you properly care for them, unless you find yourself dealing with cracks in the material, erosion from general use, or problems with changes in the fit.

 Dentures are a helpful tool to help with eating and talking and whatever your needs, there are options available.
-If you’re ready to use them to replace missing teeth, make an appointment with Drs.
-Daza, Schwartz, and their team at Bucktown Dental today.
+If you’re ready to use them to replace missing teeth, make an appointment with Dr. Schwartz, and his team at Bucktown Dental today.